marcinbe88/Prework-HTML/README.md

 # Prework - HTML

-Practicing Basics of HTML from The Net Ninja channel na YouTube **This task is finished
+Practicing Basics of HTML from The Net Ninja channel on YouTube

-*I will put some more information later*
+**This task is FINISHED**

+*I practiced some basic HTML tags and created a very simple webpage*